Executor Compensation and Fees (QC)

-If the will does not specify how executor compensation should be calculated, the executor must follow provincial compensation rules (see QC calculator below).
+If the will does not specify how executor compensation should be calculated, QC estates must follow provincial compensation rules (see QC calculator below).

 In Quebec, an executor is known as a "liquidator".